-Hong Kong protesters: Desperation led to legislature attack
+‘Desperate:’ Hong Kong protesters detail legislature assault

 The proposed changes to the extradition laws were the last straw.
 The draft legislation said it wouldn’t extradite for political crimes, that it was limited to serious offenses punishable by seven years in prison.
 But to Nick, Lam’s promises ran hollow.

-“I can’t trust the government, they give whatever China wants.
-How can I trust Carrie Lam when she says they won’t arrest people for political issues?” he said.
-“We all know it’s a lie.”
+“I can’t trust the government,” he said.
+“They give whatever China wants.”

 By the time protests erupted again this year, their resolve had hardened.

 This time, they donned masks and helmets, and braced themselves for demonstrations more violent than the Umbrella Movement.

 THE ESCAPE